endojs/endo/packages/ses/README.md

 The global scope of every compartment includes a shallow, specialized copy of the JavaScript intrinsics, disabling `Math.random`, `Date.now` and the behaviors of the `Date` constructor which would reveal the current time.
-Comaprtments leave these out since they can be used as covert communication channels between programs.
+Compartments leave these out since they can be used as covert communication channels between programs.
 However, a compartment may be expressly given access to these objects
 through: